Bright Colors in UI Design: Benefits and Pitfalls

 Increased readability and legibility

 In one of our previous articles, we described factors influencing the choice of a color scheme.
-Readability and legibility are basic factors that should be considered by a designer in the aspect of applying colors.
-Just to remind, readability stands for how easily people read copy content and legibility defines how quickly users distinguish the letters in a particular typeface.
+Readability and legibility are fundamental factors designers should consider when choosing colors.
+Just to remind, readability refers to how easily people read copy, and legibility refers to how quickly users can distinguish letters in a particular typeface.

 Landing page for Big City Guide